tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 # Design Considerations

-This document describes a TE data model that is independent of any dataplane technology.
+This document describes a data model for TE tunnels, TE LSPs, and TE interfaces that are independent of any dataplane technology.
 One of the design objectives is to allow specific data plane technology models to reuse the TE data model and possibly augment it with technology-specific data.